Quick Answer: Rental eCommerce Platform Development Cost

 | Lean Single-Vendor MVP | $35,000-$70,000 | 8-12 weeks | One rental business validating online booking, basic inventory, checkout, deposits, and admin order handling. |

 If your platform is closer to a marketplace than a single rental store, read the companion guide on marketplace app development cost.
-Vendor dashboards, payout rules, dispute workflows, identity checks, and moderation change both architecture and QA effort.
+Vendor dashboards, payout rules, dispute workflows, identity checks, moderation, and liquidity measurement change both architecture and QA effort.

 A Practical MVP Scope For Rental eCommerce